 BACKGROUND Stunting in children is caused by past nutritional problems, adversely affects the physical and mental characteristics of children and is a wellestablished child-health indicator of chronic malnutrition.
 Socio-cultural factors can affect parenting, thereby indirectly affecting child growth.
 The objective of this study was to determine socio-cultural factors and parental short stature as risk factors of stunting in children aged 2 to 5 years.
 METHODS The study used a quantitative approach with case control design and a qualitative approach with in-depth interview.
 The study subjects were children aged 2-5 years, consisting of 45 cases of stunting and 45 controls (normal subjects).
 Socio-cultural data were obtained through interviews with the mothers, while height was measured with a stadiometer.
 Data were analyzed using chi square and logistic regression tests to calculate the odds ratio (OR).
 RESULTS The logistic regression test showed that maternal perception of sickness as a curse (OR=7.43; 95% CI: 2.37-23.21), stopping breastfeeding at <24 months (OR=6.01;95% CI: 1.83-19.69) and low household expenditure for food (OR=5.78;95% CI: 1.28-26.01) were risk factors of stunting incidence with a probability of 73.8%.
 The most dominant risk factor of stunting was maternal perception of sickness (OR=7.43 95% CI: 2.37-23.21).
 CONCLUSION Maternal perception of sickness was the most dominant risk factor of stunting in children 2-5 years of age.
 A multidisciplinary approach is needed to address the range of raised issues and so combat stunting in children.
 Keywords: Stunting, socio-cultural, parental short stature, children aged 2-5 years

-Subjects:R Medicine > RJ Pediatrics
+Subjects: | R Medicine > RJ Pediatrics |

-Faculty of Medicine > Department of Medicine
+Divisions: | Faculty of Medicine > Department of Medicine Faculty of Medicine > Department of Medicine |

-Deposited On:05 Dec 2018 14:51
+Deposited On: | 05 Dec 2018 14:51 |

-Last Modified:07 Jan 2019 09:02
+Last Modified: | 07 Jan 2019 09:02 |

 Repository Staff Only: item control page